lazydukk/cie-exams/README.md

 # CIE (Cambridge) AS & A Levels
-(PLease be kind enough to refer to the cambridge international website thats linked below to clarify the informations)
+(Please be kind enough to refer to the cambridge international website, thats linked below to clarify the information)
 <br>

 #### sources: